janeljo/janeljo.github.io/essays/timesaver_troublemaker.md

 10. **Explaining code:** Any explanations that I needed were usually in the documentation or found through a Google search.
 I didn’t really try to use ChatGPT for this.
 11. **Writing code:** I recently started using Github Co-Pilot to auto complete some of my work in the final project.
 I’ve also tried to use ChatGPT for tasks like overriding Bootstrap CSS with a custom stylesheet file, but the code suggestion it gave didn’t solve the issue so I resorted to Googling my issue for help.
 12. **Documenting code:** I usually wrote the documentation by myself since I hadn’t thought of using ChatGPT to do it for me, but I probably will going forward.
-13. **Quality assurance e.g. “What’s wrong with this code <code here>” or “Fix the ESLint errors in <code here>”:** I would Google my issue and since I ran into typical problems, I would get helpful results.
+13. **Quality assurance e.g. “What’s wrong with this code” or “Fix the ESLint errors”:** Instead of submitting code to an AI technology, I preferred to Google my issue.
+Since most of the problems that I ran into were typical and common, the results would be sufficient in helping me troubleshoot.
 14. **Other uses in ICS 314 not listed:** For the professional portfolio, I copy-and-pasted my previous resume into ChatGPT to rephrase some job descriptions.

 ## III.
 Impact on Learning and Understanding